Migraine

 - C. ≥2 of 4: unilateral, pulsating, moderate-severe, aggravated by routine physical activity

-- D. ≥1 of: nausea/vomiting OR photophobia AND phonophobia (both required together)
+- D. During headache, ≥1 of: (a) nausea and/or vomiting, OR (b) photophobia AND phonophobia (both required together as a single criterion — not all of D required)

 - E. Not better accounted for by another diagnosis